 Student Success Center (SSC) is an in-school suspension option, provided to students as an effort to keep students in school and to minimize absences.
 In the SSC, the students work in a supervised classroom environment which minimizes distractions while allowing them to focus on their needs both academically and socially.
-The SSC resolution encourages students to accept responsibility for their actions.
-SSC may also be used as a preventative measure to help students make positive choices related to behaviors.
+The SSC district facilities, or on district property does not constitute or imply approval and/or endorsement of any product, service, organization, or activity.
+The Superintendent, or the Superintendent's designee shall have final discretion to allow any such advertising, approval of the content of such advertising and determine the price of such advertising.